occiware/dev-tools/eclipse/README.md

 ![Select the root type of the generator](/eclipse/images/generator4.png)

-- And select the Target (projectr) directory where the generated files are going to be stored.
+- And select the Target (project) directory where the generated files are going to be stored.

 ![Select the root type of the generator](/eclipse/images/generator5.png)

 - Check the "Main template" & "Generate file" options
+- Configuration : Runner => Java Application
-- Then click "Run"
+- Then click "Run".
 - Open the generated file in the target directory to check the result
 ![Select a](/eclipse/images/generator6.png)